NCERT Exemplar Class 10 Science Solutions Chapter 3 Metals And Non Metals

-In the early 20th century when the Wright brothers were working on developing a powered aeroplane they had enough knowledge about aerodynamics but the key challenge was how to make the aeroplane light and strong enough so that it could fly easily.
-After so many trials of materials, they found aluminium is the perfect metal for making a strong and light airplane and that decision proved to be a game changer.
+In the early 20th century, when the Wright brothers were working on developing a powered aeroplane, they had enough knowledge about aerodynamics, but the key challenge was how to make the aeroplane light and strong enough so that it could fly easily.
+After so many trials of materials, they found aluminium is the perfect metal for making a strong and light aeroplane, and that decision proved to be a game-changer.
 Do you ever wonder why they choose aluminium over other materials?
 Yes, it is because of the metallic properties of aluminium metal.
-Aluminium has comparatively higher conductivity which is helpful for ignition operations.
-It also has light weight and ability to resist corrosion and enough strength.
-Thus, we can say that metals and non-metals are playing important role in our life.
+Aluminium has comparatively higher conductivity, which is helpful for ignition operations.
+It is also lightweight and has the ability to resist corrosion, and is enough.
+Thus, we can say that metals and non-metals play an important role in our lives.
 Read on to learn more about metals and non-metals.

 Chapter 3 Chemistry class 10, "Metals and non-metals" provides a detailed explanation of the properties of metals and non-metals and the principles and theories that govern their behaviour.
-This chapter metals and non-metals class 10 includes many key concepts such as the nature of materials as well as strength, conductivity, corrosion, reactivity of the materials and their practical uses.
-The NCERT exemplar class 10 science solutions are designed by our subject experts to offer a systematic and structured approach to these important concepts and help students develop a clear understanding of critical concepts through the series of solved examples and conceptual explanations, these solutions provide a valuable resource to enhance performance in board exams.
-In chapter 3 metals and non-metals class 10, there are many mcq.
+This chapter, metals and non-metals class 10, includes many key concepts such as the nature of materials as well as strength, conductivity, corrosion, reactivity of the materials and their practical uses.
+The NCERT exemplar solutions class 10 science are designed by our subject experts to offer a systematic and structured approach to these important concepts and help students develop a clear understanding of critical concepts through a series of solved examples and conceptual explanations, These solutions provide a valuable resource to enhance performance in board exams.
+In chapter 3, Metals and Non-Metals class 10, there are many MCQs.
 In this article, we will discuss detailed solutions to all the NCERT important questions which have a higher probability of being asked in further exams.

-Furthermore, students are guaranteed to learn all necessary topics in an organized way as these NCERT Exemplar solutions are completely in line with the CBSE syllabus.
-Students can also use the NCERT Solutions for Class 10 for additional study and practice to improve their comprehension of different scientific ideas
+Furthermore, students are guaranteed to learn all necessary topics in an organised way as these NCERT Exemplar solutions are completely in line with the CBSE syllabus.

 Question:1

-Which of the following property is generally not shown by metals?
+Which of the following properties is generally not shown by metals?

 (a) Electrical conduction